AaltoSciComp/scicomp-docs/training/scip/linux-shell-basics.rst

 **Cost:** Free of charge for FGCI consortium members including Aalto employees and students.

-**Registration:** closed, the course is over
+**Registration:** `Webropole form for the registration <https://link.webropolsurveys.com/S/D54967EB85EBA5E7>`__

 **Credits:** Course certificate can be provided on request, though no official ECTS.

-**Other comments:** During the tutorials we’ll use a Linux terminal, means that either you have a Linux/Mac laptop or you have a Windows laptop with the SSH client installed for accessing any of Linux server (kosh/lyta etc at Aalto).
-If needed participants can be provided with access to Triton for running examples. *Participants are expected to bring their own laptops.*
+**Other comments:** During the tutorials we’ll use a Linux terminal, means that either you have a Linux/Mac computer at your place or a Windows PC with the SSH client installed for accessing any of Linux server (kosh/lyta etc at Aalto).
+We will touch the SSH connection issue on the first session.

 **Additional course info at:** ivan.degtyarenko -at- aalto.fi